prodriguezdefino/vagrant-env-spark-cluster/README.md

-#Vagrant + Docker environment for Spark standalone testing
+#Vagrant + Docker environment for Spark cluster testing

-This environment will allow us to run Spark on a standalone environment configurated using:
+This environment will allow us to run Spark on a cluster environment made of docker containers using:
  - Vagrant
  - Docker
- - prodriguezdefino/spark-1.2.0-standalone
+ - [rosbymichael/skydns](https://github.com/crosbymichael/skydns), for DNS management and service discovery registry between containers
+ - [crosbymichael/skydock](https://github.com/crosbymichael/skydock), for container event listening and to propagate info to our service discovery registry
+ - [prodriguezdefino/sparkmaster](https://github.com/prodriguezdefino/docker-spark-master), will coordinate worker/slaves nodes
+ - [prodriguezdefino/sparkworker](https://github.com/prodriguezdefino/docker-spark-worker), as many as needed to make calculations
+ - [prodriguezdefino/sparkshell](https://github.com/prodriguezdefino/docker-spark-shell), to use as the driver (interactive shell or submitter) in the cluster

 All the tests and installation was realized in an OSX machine, but it should be fairly easy to replicate for Windows or Linux boxes (using binaries or with a package manager).

 To start we need to install in a dev machine VirtualBox and Vagrant, those two will allow us to virtualize a machine in a repeteable and easy way.

-Installing VirtualBox it's easy, it can be downloaded from [here](https://www.virtualbox.org/wiki/Downloads).
+Installing VirtualBox it's easy, brew it or it can be downloaded from [here](https://www.virtualbox.org/wiki/Downloads).

-Vagrant can be found in this [url](https://www.vagrantup.com/downloads.html).
+Vagrant can be found in this [url](https://www.vagrantup.com/downloads.html) or you can brew it yoursef.

-In the root directory you can find the Vagrantfile which contains the information needed by Vagrant to startup the virtual machine with the desired configuration.
-Our example will pull an Ubuntu image, will install it, then it will install Docker in the newly created box to finally pull the Docker image to create our Spark environment.
+In the root directory there is a Vagrantfile which contains the information needed by Vagrant to startup the virtual machine with the desired configuration.
+Our example will pull an Ubuntu image, will install it, then it will install Docker in the newly created box, then will pull the Docker images and finally will run some scripts to configure our Spark environment.

 Running in the console ```vagrant up --provision``` will do the trick.
-If it's the first time it will take a while since it needs to download everything from the remote repositories.
+If it's the first time it will take a while (several minutes!, depending on the network available bandwidth) since it needs to download everything from the remote repositories.

 After the machine completed the installation of the needed components we can log into the spark-host with ```vagrant ssh```.
-To access the Docker container you can use first ```docker ps``` to find out container's id (first 3 characters will be suficient and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the loaded Spark environment (all inside the container).
+To access the Docker container you can use first ```docker ps``` to find out the shell container's id (first 3 characters will be suficient) and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the spark shell environment ready to be launched.

-Then, once in the container bash, we can load up the master's spark console with ```spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1``` and start testing the environment with:
+Then, once in the container bash, we can load up the master's spark console with ```$RUN_SPARK_SHELL master.sparkmaster.dev.docker``` (since by default that's the address on where the master node register itself) and start testing the environment with:
 ```
 	val NUM_SAMPLES = 10000000
 	val count = sc.parallelize(1 to NUM_SAMPLES).map{i =>